Achieng Abura: Career

-She was the voice of Crow from Tinga Tinga Tales.
-She was a UNDP Goodwill ambassador. and toured abroad, for example in Spain.
-As a member of the Divas of The Nile supergroup that featured four Kenyan female musicians Suzzana Owiyo, Mercy Myra, and Princess Jully that performed at the Festival Mundial in Tilburg, Netherlands in 2007.
+She was the voice of Crow in Tinga Tinga Tales.
+She was a UNDP Goodwill Ambassador, and toured abroad, for example in Spain.
+She was a member of the Divas of The Nile supergroup that featured four Kenyan female musicians Suzzana Owiyo, Mercy Myra, and Princess Jully, and performed at the Festival Mundial in Tilburg, Netherlands in 2007.

-In 2008, she acted as a principal of the East African Project Fame (TPF). and also campaigned for the Global Call to Action Against Poverty.
+In 2008, she acted as a principal judge of the East African Project Fame (TPF) and also campaigned for the Global Call to Action Against Poverty.

 Abura died on 20 October 2016 after a short illness at Kenyatta National Hospital.